zankhq/flexfolio/README.md

-# Epicfolio
+# Flexfolio

-Epicfolio is template made with tailwind and alpine.
+Flexfolio is template made with tailwind and alpine.

 ### [🧑‍🚀 Astro website →](https://astro.build/)